gholmann16/Neptune/README.md

 4.
     To uninstall Neptune use `nep --uninstall`

+Notes:

+Relies on /bin/cp, /bin/mv, /usr/bin/pkexec, and a glibc version more recent than Ubuntu LTS (unless you self compile of course).

 Q: Why does Neptune use AppImages?

 A: AppImages work on any distribution meaning that they are easier for developers to develop for.
 They also come bundled with all system resources and are a single executable.
 In comparison to flatpaks or snaps, they also take up much less storage.